Regional Expert Network

 Ehab Ismail Amin Abdalla

 E. I. A. Abdalla received his BSc in Mechanical Engineering in 1992.
-Currently, he is the Vice Chairman for Technical Affairs at NREA.
+Currently, he is currently the Chairman of NREA.
 During his professional career, he has contributed to set up the Egyptian renewable energy strategy up to 2022, which set a 20% target of total generated electricity through RE.
 His fields of expertise include planning and setting up of RE polices as well as following up and evaluating the implementation of RE plans and polices.
 In addition, he has also participated in the preparation of different technical and economical studies evaluating the potential use of RE for different applications – particularly, electricity generation from wind and Concentrated Solar Power (CSP) and he has contributed to prepare the “Project Design Document” for the wind farms project in Egypt – implemented according to the Clean Development Mechanism (CDM) rules, defined in the Kyoto protocol.
 Mr Abdalla is also the focal point of Egypt in the Regional Center of Renewable Energy & Energy Efficiency (RCREEE).

 Palestinian Energy and Natural Resources Authority - PENRA